Naples: Sport

 Football is by far the most popular sport in Naples.
 Brought to the city by the British during the early 20th century, the sport is deeply embedded in local culture: it is popular at every level of society, from the scugnizzi (street children) to wealthy professionals.
-The city's best known football club is Napoli, which plays its home games at the Stadio Maradona in Fuorigrotta.
+The city's best known football club is SSC Napoli, which plays its home games at the Stadio Maradona in Fuorigrotta.
 The club's stadium was renamed Stadio Diego Armando Maradona in honour of the Argentinian attacking midfielder who played for the club for seven years.
-The team plays in Serie A and has won the Scudetto four times, the Coppa Italia six times and the Supercoppa Italiana twice.
+The team plays in Serie A and has won the Scudetto four times, the Coppa Italia six times and the Supercoppa Italiana three times.
 The team has also won the UEFA Cup, and once named FIFA Player of the Century Diego Maradona among its players.
 Naples is the birthplace of numerous prominent professional footballers, including Ciro Ferrara and Fabio Cannavaro.
 Cannavaro was captain of Italy's national team until 2010 and led the team to victory in the 2006 World Cup.
 He was consequently named World Player of the Year.

-Some of the city's smaller clubs include Sporting Neapolis and Internapoli, which play at the Stadio Arturo Collana.
+Some of the city's smaller clubs include FC Neapolis and Internapoli, which play at the Stadio Arturo Collana.
 The city also has teams in a variety of other sports: Eldo Napoli represents the city in basketball's Serie A and plays in the city of Bagnoli.
 The city co-hosted the EuroBasket 1969.
 Partenope Rugby is the city's best-known rugby union side: the team has won the rugby union Serie A twice.
 Other popular local sports include futsal, water polo, horse racing, sailing, fencing, boxing and martial arts.
 The Accademia Nazionale di Scherma (National Academy and Fencing School of Naples) is the only place in Italy where the titles "Master of Sword" and "Master of Kendo" can be obtained.